Homas/ioc2rpz/README.md

 {whitelist,{"whitelist_1","file:cfg/whitelist1.txt",none}}.
 ```
 ### **source** record
 A source is a feed of malicious indicators.
 FQDNs, IPv4 and IPv6-addresses are supported.
 A source is a text file of feed of text data.
 Indicators should be separated by newline/carriage return characters (/n,/r or both /r/n). ioc2rpz supports unlimited count of indicators.
-**source** record contains:
+**source** record consist of:
 - source name;
 - source path for full source transfer (AXFR).
 URLs(http/https/ftp) and local files are supported.
 Prefix "file:" is used for local files;
 - source path for incremental source transfer (IXFR).
 AXFR,IXFR paths support keywords to shorten URLs and provide zone update timestamps: